Antioxidant might sound like a big wellness buzzword, but at its core, it’s simply your body’s best friend.

 We often see that cut apples turn brown too quickly and are unappealing to eat once they are brown.
 Don’t you agree?

-We can fix this problem of browning by squeezing some lemon juice over the slices and can enjoy the slices of apple.
+We can fix this problem of browning by squeezing some lemon juice over the slices, and we can enjoy the slices of apple.
 So, what’s the magic in lemon juice that prevents the browning of those apple slices?

-There are some molecules that can defend our body from the damage caused by free radicals.
-These molecules coming to our rescue are ‘Antioxidants’.
-They help in maintaining the health of our cells and neutralize the free radicals.
-Many antioxidants are also nutrients and are found in natural food.
+Many antioxidants are also nutrients and are found in natural foods.
 Some of them are Vitamin C, A, E and minerals such as zinc, selenium, and copper.
-Some other examples of antioxidants are flavonoids, catechins, lycopene, Lutein and are present in plant-based food.
+Some other examples of antioxidants, such as flavonoids, catechins, lycopene, and lutein, are present in plant-based foods.

 Plants are rich sources of antioxidants.
 Each antioxidant serves a different function and can’t be interchanged with another.
 Some good sources of specific antioxidants are: